Chalarangelo/jsiqle/README.md

 );
 ```

-Properties defined as part of the model definition as specified as key-value pairs, whereas properties defined in `Model.prototype.addProperty()` are passed as two separate arguments, the name and the property body.
+Properties defined as part of the model definition are specified as key-value pairs, whereas properties defined in `Model.prototype.addProperty()` are passed as two separate arguments, the name and the property body.

 Properties expect one argument, the current record, and may return any type of value.